frappe/erpnext_documentation/user/manual/en/website/website-theme.md

 ## 1. How to create a Website Theme

+1. Go to the Website Theme list and click on New.
 1. Enter a Theme Name.
 1. Click on Configure Theme and customize your theme.
 1. Click on Save.